 CREATE TABLEstatement supports

 MAX_ROWSoptions.
-See Section 13.1.17, “CREATE TABLE Syntax”.
+See Section 13.1.17, “CREATE TABLE Statement”.
 The server uses these options to determine how large a table to permit.

 To change the default size limit for